apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Installation Overview

 You can install Drill in embedded mode on a machine running Linux, Mac OS X, or Windows.
-For information about running Drill in distributed mode, see  [Deploying Drill in a Cluster]({{ site.baseurl }}/docs/deploying-drill-in-a-cluster).
+For information about installing Drill in distributed mode, see [Installing Drill in Distributed Mode]({{ site.baseurl }}/docs/installing-drill-in-distributed-mode).

 This installation procedure includes how to download the Apache Drill archive and extract the contents to a directory on your machine.
 The Apache Drill archive contains sample JSON and Parquet files that you can query immediately.